kareemmomen44/Sales-Analytics-Power-Bi-dashboard/README.md

 * Technology leads in total sales but also shows the highest return rate, indicating a trade-off between growth and product reliability.
 * Return rate (5.9%) suggests possible inefficiencies in fulfillment or product quality.
 * Sales are concentrated in major cities such as New York and Los Angeles, highlighting geographic dependency.
-* Negative YoY growth (-2.8%) signals a decline that requires further investigation.
+* Sales experienced a temporary decline in 2017 (-2.8% YoY), suggesting a short-term disruption rather than a consistent downward trend.

 ---